Magallanesmapping321/MicroBBS/README.md

 # Not supported anymore.
-I'll only fix security issues.
+Beardog108 will only fix security issues.

 <h1 align="center"> MicroTXT  🗣️️</h1>